github/docs/content/actions/using-workflows/events-that-trigger-workflows.md

 | ------------------ | ------------ | ------------ | ------------------|
 | [workflow_dispatch](/webhooks-and-events/webhooks/webhook-events-and-payloads#workflow_dispatch) | Not applicable | Last commit on the `GITHUB_REF` branch or tag | Branch or tag that received dispatch |

-To manually trigger a workflow, use the `workflow_dispatch` event.
+To enable a workflow to be triggered manually, you need to configure the `workflow_dispatch` event.
 You can manually trigger a workflow run using the {% data variables.product.product_name %} API, {% data variables.product.prodname_cli %}, or {% data variables.product.product_name %} browser interface.
 For more information, see "[AUTOTITLE](/actions/managing-workflow-runs/manually-running-a-workflow)."

 ```yaml
 on: workflow_dispatch